Bill to expand birth control access in Idaho heads to Governor Little's desk - Local News 8

 The bill now heads to Gov. Brad Little’s desk.

-The governor has yet to make a statement if he will sign or veto the bill.
+The governor has not stated if he will sign or veto the bill.